uktrade/platform-tools/README.md

 Publishing a GitHub release should automatically:

-- Run the full regression pipeline (currently WIP)
+- Run the full `pull-request-regression-tests` pipeline
 - Trigger a CodeBuild project called `platform-tools-build` in the _platform-tools_ AWS account to run.
 This runs the _buildspec-pypi.yml_ file which contains the build steps to publish the new `platform-helper` package version to PyPI
 - Trigger a rebuild of the DBT Platform Documentation, so it includes the latest release documentation (currently WIP)
 - Push a notification to the development community via the #developers channel in Slack